-In the event a satisfactory resolution is not reached in Step 1 within three (3) business days, a written grievance form shall be completed by the student clearly stating what the request or grievance is; the events that have transpired since the onset of the grievance and the situation that remains unresolved.
-An appointment shall be made with the Deputy Executive Director-Academic and/or the Deputy Executive Director-Administration at which time the written grievance shall be presented to them.
+In the event a satisfactory resolution is not reached in Step 1 within three (3) business days, a written grievance form shall be completed by the student clearly stating what the request or grievance is, the events that have transpired since the onset of the grievance, and the situation that remains unresolved.
+The written grievance shall be emailed to rdouglas@standardcollege.edu or mail to the school at 7600 Leesburg Pike, Suite 200 East, Falls Church, Virginia 22043.